-- ▶ Never exceed the permitted total weight when packing the pedelec. - Never exceed the maximum load bearing capacity of the pannier rack. - ▶ Never modify the pannier rack. - ▶ Distribute the baggage as evenly as possible on the left- and right-hand side of the pedelec. - We recommend the use of panniers and baggage baskets.
+- ▶ Never exceed the permitted total weight when loading the pedelec. - ▶ Never exceed the maximum load bearing capacity of the pannier rack. - ▶ Never modify the pannier rack. - ▶ Distribute the baggage as evenly as possible on the left- and right-hand side of the pedelec. - We recommend the use of panniers and baggage baskets.

-6.9 Battery
+6.9 Charger